-As with people and their face masks, drift eliminators should be viewed as the last line of defence against the escape of dangerous bacteria from their cooling towers.
+As with people and their face masks, owners and operators of cooling towers should view drift eliminators as the last line of defence against the escape of dangerous bacteria from their cooling towers.

 Drift eliminators are an extremely important piece of equipment in the fight to prevent Legionnaires’ disease, while simultaneously improving water efficiency and arresting chemical losses.
 Their primary purpose is to minimise the amount of aerosols escaping from cooling towers.